precice/precice.github.io/content/docs/installation/building-from-source/installation-source-finding.md

 This is especially the case for simultaneous development of preCICE and an adapter, or while profiling the internals.

 This method is discouraged as file layouts are fundamentally different, and we make **no** guarantees on keeping them consistent across releases.
-Hence, the only reliable methods for using preCICE from the binary directory require `pkg-config` or `CMake`.
+Hence, the only reliable methods for using preCICE from the binary directory require pkg-config or CMake.
-If your adapter or solver isn't using one of these methods, we strongly suggest installing preCICE to a prefix or porting the adapter to `pkg-config` or `CMake`.
+If your adapter or solver isn't using one of these methods, we strongly suggest installing preCICE to a prefix or porting the adapter to pkg-config or CMake.

-First, extend `LD_LIBRARY_PATH` with the binary directory if you don't plan to use `rpath` (which `CMake` does by default).
+First, extend `LD_LIBRARY_PATH` with the binary directory if you don't plan to use `rpath` (which CMake does by default).
-For `pkg-config` users, extend `PKG_CONFIG_PATH` with the binary directory.
+For pkg-config users, extend `PKG_CONFIG_PATH` with the binary directory.
-For `CMake` users, either set the environment variable `precice_DIR` to the binary directory prior to calling `CMake`, or pass it as a `CMake` variable during configuration.
+For CMake users, either set the environment variable `precice_DIR` to the binary directory prior to calling CMake, or pass it as a CMake variable during configuration.

 ```conf
 # Only for using preCICE directly from the build directory